Pulses and Snakes in Ginzburg--Landau Equation: Results for the Plane Pulsating Soliton

-Next, we may plot the time series of the periodic orbit for the amplitude $A_1(t)$, and, as expected, we noticed that the amplitude was very small, since it is proportional to the square root of the distance from the Hopf curve.
+Next, we plot the time series of the periodic orbit for the amplitude $A_1(t)$, and as expected, we noticed that the amplitude was very small, since it is proportional to the square root of the distance from the Hopf curve.

-To construct pulsating solitons with amplitudes large enough, we had to move away from the Hopf curve, as much as possible, but at the same time to be sure not to be outside of the parameters ranges for the existence of the pulsating soliton.
-That could be achieved by varying one or more of the system parameters.
+To construct pulsating solitons with amplitudes large enough, one has move away from the Hopf curve while staying inside of the parameters ranges for the existence of the pulsating soliton.
 First, we varied $\epsilon$ slowly away from the Hopf curve.
-Repeating the above procedure to construct a plane pulsating soliton, we noticed that the pulsating soliton still had very small amplitudes $A_1(t)$, of magnitude only of $10^{-4}$.
-Therefore, we decided to vary another parameter, $b_3$, which stands for the cubic gain when negative.
-We found that the domain of existence for the pulsating soliton as a function of $b_3$ was $[-0.2531943,-0.1424]$, passing through the Hopf curve value of $b_3=-0.216825$.
-Within this range, we varied $b_3$, and studied the effects on the shape and the stability, as well as the various bifurcations that lead potentially to period doubling and quadrupling.
-For the largest value of $b_3$, i.e. $b_3=-0.1424$, we numerically integrate in Mathematica the three differential equations \eqref{4.5}, and we plot the periodic orbit, which is shown in Figure \ref{Figure8}.
+Repeating the above procedure to construct a pulsating soliton, we noticed that it still had very small amplitudes $A_1(t)$, of magnitude only of $10^{-4}$.
+Hence, we decided to also vary the bifurcation parameter $b_3$ instead.
+We found that the domain of existence for the pulsating soliton as $b_3$ varied was $[-0.2531943,-0.1424]$, passing through the Hopf curve value of $b_{3Hopf}=-0.216825$.
+Within this range, we studied the effects on the shape and the stability, as well as the various bifurcations that lead potentially to period doubling and quadrupling.
+For the largest value of $b_3$, i.e. $b_3=-0.1424$, we numerically integrate using RK4 method on \eqref{4.5}, and we plot the periodic orbit, which is shown in Fig. \ref{Figure22}.

-The resulting periodic time series for $A_1(t)$, $\sigma(t)$, and $\alpha(t)$ from Figure \ref{Figure9} are then simply inserted in \eqref{4.2} whose spatiotemporal structure ($|A(x,t)|$ or phase $A(x,t)$ versus $x$ and $t$) is plotted in Figure \ref{Figure10}.
-As the various system parameters $c_1$, $c_3$, $c_5$, $b_1$, $b_5$ within the stable regime are varied, the effects of the pulsating soliton amplitude, width, position, phase speed (and, less importantly, phase) may also be studied, and this is discussed subsequently.

-Repeating the above, we also show the orbit and the plane pulsating soliton for the smallest value of $b_3=-0.2531943$ in Figures \ref{Figure12} and \ref{Figure13}.
+The resulting periodic time series for $A_1(t)$, $\sigma(t)$, and $\alpha(t)$ from Fig. \ref{Figure22} are substituted in \eqref{4.2} whose spatiotemporal structure is plotted in Fig. \ref{Figure22}.
+We continued with the rest of the parameters $c_1$, $c_3$, $c_5$, $b_1$, $b_5$ within the stable regime and the effects on amplitude, width, position, phase speed (and, less importantly, phase) were analyzed.
+We also showed the orbit and the plane pulsating soliton for the smallest value of $b_3=-0.2531943$ in Fig. \ref{Figure25}.